 Wieliczka is definitely more interesting than it seems.

 I was expecting to feel some pressure difficulties as we were so deep underground, but nothing happened.
 Little kids were able to take part in the tour and there are even special tours for families with kids.
-Also, for my big surprise, even handicapped people or people on wheelchairs are free to take the tour.
+Also, to my big surprise, even handicapped people or people in wheelchairs are free to take the tour.
 It’s much different from the regular one and they are getting all the way down by elevator, but the halls are wide enough for everyone to enjoy.

 Along the way, we had 2 bigger breaks.
 One at the main wedding hall, to look around and take photos.
 Then in the middle of the tour in another big chamber where we could use toilets, but those were along the way as well.
 There were also smaller shops with food, drinks or souvenirs.
-You could buy packs of pure salt, salt crystals, jewelry made out of salts, bath salts and beauty product made out of salt.
+You could buy packs of pure salt, salt crystals, jewelry made out of salts, bath salts, and beauty products made out of salt.

 My favorite was the display of different salt crystals.